beast-lang/beast-dragon/README.md

 }

 enum Enum {
-  a, b, c
+	a, b, c;

+	// Enum member functions
+	Enum invertedValue() {
+		return c - this;
 	}
+}

 String foo( Enum e, @ctime Type T ) { // T is a 'template' parameter
-  // 'template' and normal parameters are in the same parenthesis return e.to( String ) + T.#identifier;
+  // 'template' and normal parameters are in the same parentheses return e.to( String ) + T.#identifier;
 }